d-morrison/IntroStatActivities/_book/08-paired.md

 \vspace{.3in}

-### Communicate the results and answer the research question.
+### Communicate the results and answer the research question. {-}

 20. Interpret the 99% confidence interval in the context of the problem.

+\vspace{.8in}

+21. Do the results of your confidence interval and hypothesis test agree?
+What does each tell you about the null hypothesis?

+\vspace{1in}

 \newpage

-21. Write a paragraph summarizes the results of this study.
+22. Write a paragraph summarizes the results of this study.
 Be sure to include:

 * Summary statistic